Mount Allison University is committed to adhering to the principles of responsible investment in its investment policies and practices.

 Report on responsible investment

 Mount Allison has committed to producing an annual report on the University's responsible investment activities.
-The first annual report is expected in 2018.
+The first annual report was released for the 2017-18 fiscal year.
 The reports will be posted to the Financial Services website.

 United Nations Principles for Responsible Investment (UNPRI)